 Also, schedule re-creation speed can be affected by antivirus software.

-This issue has been reported to the Symantec Development team.
 Code has been optimized to minimize calls for slow API's.
-A fix has been added to the next release (currently targeted to ITMS 8.5 RU1).
+A fix has been added to the newer releases (starting with ITMS 8.5 RU1).

-Possible workaround is to reduce the number of schedules by running ‘Clean up Task Schedules’ (which is available since 8.1.RU2) prior to upgrade:
+A possible workaround / way to minimize the impact is to reduce the number of schedules by running ‘Clean up Task Schedules’ (which is available since 8.1.RU2) prior to upgrade:

 The Clean up Task Schedules task lets you disable or delete the schedules that have no occurrence in the future.